Hogan's Heroes: Home media

 Paramount Home Entertainment (under CBS DVD starting in 2006) has released all six seasons of Hogan's Heroes on DVD in regions 1 and 4.
 The series was previously released by Columbia House as individual discs, each with five or six consecutive episodes, as well as on a compilation 42 VHS collection of the 168 episodes.

 On March 8, 2016, CBS Home Entertainment re-released a repackaged version of the complete series set, at a lower price.

-In Australia (Region 4), the first DVD releases were from Time–Life (from around 2002–2005) with each disc sold individually with 4–5 episodes per disc.
+In Australia (Region 4), the first DVD releases were from Time-Life (from around 2002–2005) with each disc sold individually with 4–5 episodes per disc.
 Between 2005 and 2007 these same discs were packaged as individual complete-season collections.

 The complete series was released on Blu-ray in Germany in 2018.
 The set consists of 23 double-layer BD-50 discs.
 The discs are region-free.
 While menus and titles are in German, the episodes include both German and original English audio tracks.

-On December 13, 2022, Paramount Pictures released the entire Blu-ray series in the US.
+On December 13, 2022, Paramount Pictures released the entire Blu-ray series in the United States.